-The Association evaluates the need for an allowance for credit losses on unfunded commitments under CECL and if required, an amount is recognized and included in other liabilities on the Consolidated Statement of Condition.
-The amount of expected losses is determined by calculating a commitment usage factor over the contractual period for exposures that are not unconditionally cancellable by the institution and applying the loss factors used in the ACLL methodology to the results of the usage calculation.
+The Association evaluates the need for an allowance for credit losses on unfunded commitments under CECL and if required, an amount is recognized and reported separately on the Consolidated Statement of Condition.
+The amount of expected losses is determined by calculating a commitment usage factor over the contractual period for exposures that are not unconditionally cancellable by the Association and applying the loss factors used in the ACLL methodology to the results of the usage calculation.
 No allowance for credit losses is recorded for commitments that are unconditionally cancellable.